cnd-archive/gettting-and-cleaning-data-course-project/CodeBook.md

 2. I name the columns using the data in `features.txt`.
 3. I remove all columns that do not end in `std()` or `mean()`.
 4. I load the activities for the test data.
+5. I load the subjects for the test data.
-5. I add the activities to the features to make my test dataset.
+6. I add the subjects and activities to the features to make my test dataset.
-6. I repeat 1-5 for the train data.
+7. I repeat 1-5 for the train data.
-7. I combine the test and train data to get all data.
+8. I combine the test and train data to get all data.
-8. I turn the "Activity" column into a factor using the labels from `activity_labels.txt`.
+9. I turn the "Activity" column into a factor using the labels from `activity_labels.txt`.
-9. I aggregate the data by Activity to get the mean of each column by activity.
+10. I aggregate the data by Activity and Subject to get the mean of each column by activity and subject.